j-bellavance/CommonBusEncoders/README.md

 I saw that it was possible to add that many encoders with only 22 pins.
 Thanks to Vlad Sychev, the designer of ArdSim for his design.

-The ldea is to link all the A pins to a bus, the B pins to a second bus and one of the switch pins to a third bus.
+The idea is to link all the A pins to a bus, the B pins to a second bus and one of the switch pins to a third bus.
 Only the common pin needs it's own arduino digital pin.

 This library can handle as many encoders as you need.